 An area in which the EU plays a strategic role with non-military tools, is the one of sanctions, regretfully limited in scope compared to expectations.
 The EU relies heavily on regulatory enactment, but what reality is showing is that, without a suitable economic intelligence system aimed at finding and processing info, the regulatory effort can be easily circumvented by contractual and financial triangulations.

-Being able to rely with greater operational intensity on economic intelligence applications would also serve to define the perimeter of strategic sectors capable of making the EU less and less geopolitically dependent on the aims of potential geopolitical adversaries.
-As in autonomy in the production of specific categories of drugs.
+Being able to rely with greater operational intensity on economic intelligence applications would also serve to define the perimeter of strategic sectors capable of making the EU less and less geopolitically dependent on the aims of potential geopolitical adversaries, as in autonomy in the production of specific categories of drugs.
 Likewise, in the strengthening of a strategic market such as energy, which should be pursued aiming at setting up a single energy market; and therefore going far beyond the implementation of the Action Plan for Grids for power lines.

 And then the area of finance.
 It is still unsatisfactory, in fact, the degree of capital market integration, because of the potential for economic expansion and indirect financial defense that such an integration would offer.
 On the subject, the governor of the Bank of Italy said in the final remarks of annual report, “Given the central role of banks in all segments of the capital market, it is difficult to imagine an integrated market if they cannot operate effectively throughout the euro area.
 The introduction of a European risk-free bond and the completion of the banking union are preconditions for creating a single capital market...”